gavinlyonsrepo/Display_Lib_RPI/extra/doc/buffer_mode/README.md

 3. All Draw text functions only IF **textCharPixelOrBuffer = true**

-The situation with graphic functions is complicated as some use fast draw methods of drawFastVLine() and drawFastHLine(). and fillRectangle() uses a local buffer in function to write to display VRAM.
+The situation with graphic functions is complicated as some use fast draw methods of drawFastVLine() and drawFastHLine() and fillRectangle(): which use a local buffer in function to write to display VRAM.
 So depending on the graphic function code may write to screenBuffer and/or VRAM.
 Note fillRectangle() is wrapped by fillScreen.